How to Pay Off Credit Card Debt THIS YEAR

 Basic steps and strategies for starting to pay off debt

-So far, we’ve talked about the quantitative steps for how to pay off credit card debt fast, but we haven’t talked about qualitative steps to take to pay off credit card debt super-fast.
+So far, we’ve talked about the quantitative steps for paying off credit card debt fast, but we haven’t discussed qualitative steps to take to pay off credit card debt super-fast.
 That’s important, too.

 1. Adopt the mindset to pay off credit card debt (for good)

 Indulging in designer clothes, extravagant vacations, and residences in prime neighborhoods, accompanied by prolonged happy hours—does this lifestyle sound familiar?

 Some may label it as the “gay lifestyle.”
 A question once posed in an FB group echoes the sentiments: “Why does it seem so expensive to be gay?”
 If you’ve ever pondered this, you’re not alone.